Modelling Mutual Exclusion in a Process Algebra with Time-outs: Introduction

 In \cite{GH15b}, the inability to correctly capture mutual exclusion in CCS and related process algebras was seen as a sign that these process algebras lack some degree of universal expressiveness, rather than as a statement about the impossibility of mutual exclusion.
 The repairs in \cite{CDV09,EPTCS255.2,Bou18,BLW20} seek to rectify this lack of expressiveness, either by considering language extensions, or by changing the definition of justness for the language.
 My presentation \cite{vG18c} took a different perspective, and claimed that the impossibility results of \cite{KW97,Vogler02,GH15b} can be seen as saying something about the real world, rather than about formalisms we use to model it.
 The argument rests on two crucial features of mutual exclusion protocols that I call \emph{atomicity} and \emph{speed independence}.
 Instead of protocol features they can also be seen as assumptions on the hardware on which the mutual exclusion protocol will be running.

-Atomicity is the assumption that memory accesses such as reads and writes take a positive amount of time, yet two such accesses to the same store or register cannot overlap in time, so that a second memory access can take place only after a first access is completed.\footnote{This appears to be a consequence of seeing reads and writes as \emph{atomic actions}.
+Atomicity is the assumption that \emph{memory accesses such as reads and writes take a positive amount of time, yet two such accesses to the same store or register cannot overlap in time, so that a second memory access can take place only after a first access is completed}.\footnote{This appears to be a consequence of seeing reads and writes as \emph{atomic actions}.
+In this paper ``atomicity'' refers to the above assumption; it will not include the case where one memory access may abort or interrupt another, even when this entails that memory accesses cannot overlap in time.
 Subtly different notions of atomicity are that of an \emph{atomic register}, which merely behaves \emph{as if} its reads and writes are atomic, and that of an \emph{atomic transaction} in database systems, which needs to either complete, or be rolled back completely.} Speed independence says that nothing may be assumed about the relative speed of processes competing for access to the critical section, or for read/write access to some register.
 In particular, if two processes are engaged in a race, and one of them has nothing else to do but performing the action that wins the race, whilst the other has a long list of tasks that must be done first, it may still happen that the other process wins.

 When rejecting solutions to the mutual exclusion problem that are merely probabilistically correct, or where starvation-freedom hinges on a fairness assumption, \cite{vG18c} claims, although without written evidence, that when assuming atomicity as well as speed independence, mutual exclusion is impossible. \Sec{impossible} of the present paper illustrates and substantiates this claim for Peterson's mutual exclusion protocol.